Monday, July 29, 2013

 Gray's 232 is a two-owner machine (whereas I am the 12th owner of 544) and he has some documentation that sheds a bit of light on its past.
 She was bought from Bill Head Ltd in Preston on 25th of July 1991, with a 1st of August registration for that year, make this bike one of the first 'J' plates out there.
 I believe my bike was purchased from Eddy's of Leeds because that was on the number plate when I bought 544.
 With so many prior owners in my case though it's impossible to say if 544 when through Eddy's hands (and a change of plate) in the mean time.

 The invoice shows the VIN as 232 and the engine as 240 - a difference of eight engines.
 I think they were test engines produced by the factory as part of the early refinement process.
 Hinckley Triumphs do not have matching engine and frame numbers.
-My bike's engine number is 561, a difference of seven, rather mysteriously.
+My bike's engine number is 561, a difference of seventeen, rather mysteriously.
 I'm guessing this is because engines were taken from production to serve test and quality sampling purposes.

 I've read in several sources that the first months of manufacture were certainly intensive period for the R&D folks at the factory as well as for production line staff.
 Triumph were committed to a continuous improvement process, redesigning and introducing changes as soon as they were approved.
 This contrasts with the 'model year' approach, where ideas and designs for changes are drawn up during one model year and then an aggregation of all such changes are released for the next model year.